julioespin/julioespin.github.io/Healthcare_Analysis.md

 ### Do the majority of patient stay for less than 7 days?

-The first data point I analyzed was determining whether the majority of patients stay less than 7 days.
+The first information that I analyzed was determining whether the majority of patients stay less than 7 days.
 This is an important factor to help with forcasting for new admissions.
 I used the SQL statement below to create a histogram for a patients length of stay.

 <img src="images/Healthcare_Analysis_patient_stay.png"/>
 <img src="images/Healthcare_Analysis_patient_stay_results.png"/>